flxmschneider/flxmschneider.github.io/_pages/about.md

  - Syntax and basics of Python and how to use Jupyter Notebooks as a coding environment
  - Data analysis, data wrangling and data visualization using numpy, pandas and matplotlib
- - Intro on how touse simple statistical models in Python using scikit-learn
+ - Intro on how use simple statistical models in Python using scikit-learn

 # Course Organization
 We will have three lectures, where we will meet via Zoom.